 Great kitchens have great connections and access to outdoor dining and entertainment spaces.
 This starts with diligent planning so that your kitchen has a good spatial relationship to your patio, courtyard and garden.
 Beyond that, the best ways to heighten this connection is to reduce visual and physical barriers between the interior and exterior spaces of your home by (for example) including floor to ceiling windows and doors, for the full width of the open space of your kitchen (and adjacent spaces).
 Say goodbye to single leaf man-doors and say hello to sliding or bi-folding glazed door system that enhance your visual connection and physical access to the outdoors.
 This also allows daylight to reach deeper into your kitchen.
-A connection between the interior and exterior spaces are ubiquitous to My Modern Home’s design philosophy, so we get particularly excited about this element of kitchen design.
+A connection between the interior and exterior spaces are ubiquitous to My Modern Home’s design philosophy, (whether you are building one of our existing plans, looking for a custom designed home, or engaging us to provide custom design for your home renovation), so we get particularly excited about this element of kitchen design.

 A convenient kitchen is a well-used kitchen.
 Plan to make it is easy to get around in the kitchen without continually bumping elbows.
 When possible, provide more than one access point in and out of the kitchen, and provide for more than one “work zone” so that working together in the kitchen can be comfortable and fun.